-Eleven children returned to the Gaza Strip on March 31, 2026, ending a three-year separation from their families after being evacuated from al-Shifa Hospital during the initial stages of the conflict.
+Eleven children returned to the Gaza Strip ending a three-year separation from their families after being evacuated from al-Shifa Hospital during the initial stages of the conflict.
 Medical teams enabled the transfer across the Rafah border under strict security protocols established by regional authorities.
 These infants, born prematurely in late 2023, were originally moved to Cairo when neonatal facilities in Gaza ceased to function during military operations.
+By March 31, 2026, the return had become both a family reunion and a measure of Gaza's damaged health system.
 Their arrival marks one of the most serious family reunifications since the displacement crisis began.

 Parents waited hours at the border crossing to receive children they had not seen since they were only days or weeks old.
 Records from the Palestinian Red Crescent indicate that the infants received specialized intensive care in Egyptian hospitals throughout the duration of their evacuation.
 Medical staff in Egypt managed the health of the infants as they matured from newborns into toddlers within the confines of foreign pediatric wards.
 Physical identification of the children required documented DNA verification in some instances to ensure accurate placement with their biological relatives.